DallanQ/wingspan_2/Manual.md

 When you choose to draw cards, do the following: 1.
 Place an action cube in the leftmost exposed slot in the "draw cards" row on your player mat, and draw the number of cards shown there from either the face-up cards on the bird tray or the bird deck.
 There is no hand limit.

 2. If the slot where you placed your action cube shows an egg-to-card bonus conversion, you may 1

-2. If the slot where you placed your action cube shows an egg-to-card bonus conversion, you may 1